eatthinkdu/eatthinkdu.github.io/_drafts/reflections.md

 Even if you cut out the first 10 years, in which I was essentially an overgrown baby with an underdeveloped personality, 3 months is barely breaking 2%.
 That's a penny compared to a dollar, 1 single second compared to nearly 2 minutes, really just a tiny speck in a <a href="http://waitbutwhy.com/2014/05/life-weeks.html" target="_blank">spoonful of diamonds</a>.

-<h3>How do you measure a life?</h3>
+<h3>How do you measure life?</h3>

-Even though time seems to be universally acknowledged as a measurement for life progress, I've found that everyone has their own metrics as well, whether they are aware of them or not.
-Love? (cue song from <a href="https://www.youtube.com/watch?v=wsj15wPpjLY" target="_blank">Rent</a>).
-Salary?
-Prestige?
+Do measure if the time you've spent is worthwhile?
+A big lesson I've learned in Cape Town is the power of second chances.